 3. Limit credit applications

 Remember that every credit application you make will be visible on your credit report.
 In other words, when a lender rejects your application, it could harm your credit score.
 This includes credit card applications too.

-Funding Options helps UK firms access business finance.
-We work with over 120 lenders offering dozens of lending products.
-You can use Funding Options to see what your business could be eligible for, without affecting your credit score.Find business finance
+Funding Options helps UK firms – including those with bad credit – to access business finance.
+We work with over 120 lenders, matching you with options that align with your business’s circumstances and goals.
+Use Funding Options to see what your business could be eligible for today, without affecting your credit score.Apply for a business loan

 Joe has worked in the alternative lending space since 2015.
 During this time he has helped hundreds of SMEs access millions in essential funding ranging from long-term asset-backed lending to short-term unsecured revolving credit lines and beyond.
 In his role, Joe manages and supports a large team of Credit Finance specialists.